Zamiell/isaac-faq/item-starts.md

 - n/a

-#### Maw of the Void
+#### Dr. Fetus

-- Not as good as it was in Afterbirth+ due to the nerfing of the damage, but still one of the best items in the game.
+- Requires some practice to be able to use effectively, but still easier to play than Ipecac.

 <br>